sunhome243/sunhome243.github.io/_posts/2024-09-27-Workout-App-Prototype:-Version-1.0.md

 ## 🔮 Future Plans

-As the sole developer of this project, I have focused plans for its future:
+As the developer of this project, I have focused plans for its future:

 1. **AI-Powered Personal Trainer**: